spear-sim/spear/README.md

 ## Licenses

-- The SPEAR code in this repository is licensed under an [MIT License](LICENSE.txt)
+- The code in this repository is licensed under an [MIT License](LICENSE.txt)
 - The licenses for all of our third-party code dependencies are given [here](ACKNOWLEDGMENTS.txt)
 - The `apartment_0000`, `debug_0000`, `warehouse_0000` scenes are licensed under a [CC0 License](http://creativecommons.org/publicdomain/zero/1.0)
 - The license for the `kujiale_0000` scene is given [here](LICENSE_KUJIALE.txt)